 If you are a company with hundreds of thousands of SKUs, then taking any unspent budget to hack away at the project as a whole is a worthwhile endeavor.
 Small wins!

 2. Create In-Depth White Papers

-For some companies, white papers are on the list of proposed marketing materials, but they never seem to get done, because of the amount of research and time that they require.
+For some small businesses, white papers are on the list of proposed marketing materials, but they never seem to get done, because of the amount of research and time that they require.

-This type of in-depth project is the perfect way to use up dedicated marketing funds that are left over at the end of the year.
+This type of in-depth project is the perfect way to use up dedicated unspent funds in your small business marketing budget.
 Chances are, you have metrics and case studies that a writer can synthesize, along with original research, into a persuasive and powerful piece.

 Having a white paper in your arsenal of online content goes a long way toward establishing your business as an expert in your industry, and it showcases your brand as an authority through compelling visuals.

 A high-value white paper has a solid chance of getting lots of links, therefore boosting your authority and your SEO ranking.
 It also makes a fabulous flier to give out at your next industry tradeshow.

 Evergreen content is not time-based and never goes out of style.
 It is a hugely valuable investment worthy of your small business marketing budget.
 Although common sense may tell you that you’d be better off creating only content that specifically markets your products, services, and special events, that’s not the case.

 Evergreen content works for you all day, every day because it’s the perfect content for others to link to.
 You can also use it to fill your social media calendar during the times when you don’t have promotions going on.